kevintom98/CanSat/README.md

 we get 1 sample each second(through Xbee).

 ### The data frame format
 The sofware samples every sensor and make the data to a frame that we have designed.
-The follwing will be the format.
+The follwing will be the format that we used,

 TEAM ID,MISSION TIME,PACKET COUNT,ALTITUDE,PRESSURE,TEMP,VOLTAGE,GPS TIME,GPS LATITUDE,GPS LONGITUDE,GPS ALTITUDE,GPS SATS,PITCH,ROLL,BLADE SPIN RATE,SOFTWARE STATE

+For more details you can contact me at kevintom98@gmail.com